12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 And if you’re hungry, don’t miss out on their desserts like the Basque cheesecake–it’s creamy and delicious!

-Brew Coffee is about a five-minute walk from Plaça de Tetuan in the Eixample neighborhood.
+Brew Coffee is about a 5-minute walk from Plaça de Tetuan in the Eixample neighborhood.
 The inside is nothing special but they have indoor and outdoor seating and laptops are allowed.

 12. Roast Club Cafe